fsUDF/use-cases/README.md

 These 10 subdirectories contain the SQL-based implementations of a variety of algorithmic problems.
-Please refer to Table 2 in Section 5 of the accompanying paper.
+Please refer to Table 2 in Section 5 of the accompanying paper[1].
 The SQL code should be ready for execution on PostgreSQL (tested with version 11.3).